threnjen/boardgamegeek/README.md

 In a synthetic system, all users have a minimum n ratings with which to locate neighbors.
 More matches are made and quality neighbors located.

 #### Overcome the BGG-specific challenge using synthetic content-based data
-> Synthetic data accounts for and bridges the gaps of similar-but-different content by adding ratings for these items to a user's profile.
+Synthetic data accounts for and bridges the gaps of similar-but-different content by adding ratings for these items to a user's profile.

 ## Future Work

 - The quality of the synthetic collaborative system is entirely dependent on the hand-tuned quality of the content-based system.
 Based on the preliminary improvements with the synthetic data, I am confident that with more tuning work on the content-based system I can further improve the quality to where Recall is also improved.

-- Then we need to find our sweet spot of synthetic ratings to recommendation time.
+- We need to find our sweet spot of synthetic ratings to recommendation time.
 Users want results fast, so we need to give those results while also having a quality system.
 In my example I synthesized data to 100 ratings, but we should check timing with 50, 75, etc. Again, this was simply a time issue where I ran out of time for further testing.

 - Our next task is to implement the cold start plan to integrate our new users.